 I. General Principles

-- Purpose: The primary purpose for the maintenance of discipline in the University setting is the protection of the campus community and the maintenance of an environment conducive to learning and inquiry.
+- Purpose: The University Student Conduct Code sets forth community standards and expectations for Washington University students.
+These community standards and expectations are intended to foster an environment conducive to learning and inquiry.
 Freedom of thought and expression is essential to the University’s academic mission.
-Nothing in this Code should be construed to limit the free and open exchange of ideas and viewpoints, even if that exchange proves to be offensive, distasteful, disturbing, or denigrating to some.
+Respect for different points of view is essential.
+Nothing in this Code should be construed to limit the free and open exchange of ideas and viewpoints, even if that exchange proves to be offensive, distasteful, disturbing or denigrating to some.

 - Inherent Authority: The University reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community, notwithstanding the provisions in this Code.